 The main campus has expanded to 123 acres and is supported by a growing lower campus as well.

 Total enrollment is currently more than 3,200 students, including full and part-time undergraduates and graduate students.

 With a processional led by a contingent of bagpipers, Misericordia University welcomed 436 first-year students, the third largest class in school history, during the annual convocation ceremony on Thursday, Aug.
 24. Click here to view the recorded livestream of the procession.

 Our Fun & Fitness program has a variety of activities from fitness to creativity!
-Click here to learn more about the 2017 Fall Fun & Fitness schedule.
+Click here to learn more about the 2018 Summer Fun & Fitness schedule.

 Mission and Core Values